skarlekar/rambolite/README.md

 Each instance should at least be a t2.medium with 8GB memory and the following inbound rules in the security group:

-TCP: 80, 8888, 8080 from everywhere
+TCP: 80, 8888, 8080, 22 & 443 from everywhere
-All traffic from within your security group to allow the nodes and the controller to t
+All traffic from within your security group to allow the nodes and the controller to communicate

 Enable public IP for all instances.